workshopper/stream-adventure/problems/read_it/problem.md

   of data from the stream.

-All Readable streams begin in paused mode but can be switched to flowing mode and also can switched back to paused mode.
+All Readable streams begin in paused mode but can be switched to flowing mode and also can be switched back to paused mode.

 ### Consuming a Readable Stream